andrena/no-package-cycles-enforcer-rule/README.md

 </plugin>
 ```

-See also: original version at http://stackoverflow.com/questions/3416547/maven-jdepend-fail-build-with-cycles
+See also:
+* The original version by Daniel Seidewitz on [Stackoverflow](http://stackoverflow.com/questions/3416547/maven-jdepend-fail-build-with-cycles).
 Improved by showing all packages afflicted with cycles and the corresponding classes importing the conflicting packages.
+* [JDepend](https://github.com/clarkware/jdepend), the library being used to detect package cycles.
+* For more information about package cycles, see ["The Acyclic Dependencies Principle" by Robert C. Martin (Page 6)](http://www.objectmentor.com/resources/articles/granularity.pdf).